tock/tock/doc/Syscalls.md

 in [`sched.rs`](../kernel/src/sched.rs) through a series of steps.

-1. For Command, Subscribe, Allow Read-Write and Allow Read-Only system call classes, the kernel calls a platform-defined syscall filter function.
-This function deterimes if the kernel should handle the syscall or not.
+1. For Command, Subscribe, Allow Read-Write and Allow Read-Only system call classes, the kernel calls a platform-defined system call filter function.
+This function deterimes if the kernel should handle the system call or not.
 Yield, Exit, and Memop system calls are not filtered.
 This filter function allows the kernel to impose security policies that limit which system calls a process might invoke.
-The filter function takes the syscall and which process issued the syscall to return a `Result((), ErrorCode)` to signal if the syscall should be handled or if an error should be returned to the process.
-If the filter function disallows the syscall it returns `Err(ErrorCode)` and the `ErrorCode` is provided to the process as the return code for the syscall.
-Otherwise, the syscall proceeds. _The filter interface is unstable and may be changed in the future._
+The filter function takes the system call and which process issued the system call to return a `Result((), ErrorCode)` to signal if the system call should be handled or if an error should be returned to the process.
+If the filter function disallows the system call it returns `Err(ErrorCode)` and the `ErrorCode` is provided to the process as the return code for the system call.
+Otherwise, the system call proceeds. _The filter interface is unstable and may be changed in the future._

 2. The kernel scheduler loop handles the Exit and Yield system call classes.